SumedhSaraf/Pipelining_Weather_Data/README.md

 -Push your image o docker hub
 docker push sumedh11/assign1adssummer:latest

--Pull image
-docker pull sumedh11/assign1adssummer:latest
- - The commit is necessary after each time the image is run so that the data doesnt get lost.

- ## Go in Docker2/Docker2 folder
+## Building Part2 using Dockerfile2 and pushing to Dockerhub

+-Create a new Repository to push image for part2 Repository name here is assign1part2adssummer

+-Set Working Directory to the folder containing only  Part2 and Dockerfile2

--Build the image by using this command by settingthe current directory to the dockerfile location docker build -t image2 .
+-docker build -t image2 .

 -Publishing an image to docker Hub